Early Life

-Alexander Ilyich Klyachin was born in Moscow on May 18, 1967.
+Alexander Klyachin was born in Moscow, Russia, on May 18, 1967.
 He graduated from Moscow School 57 in 1984.
-Klyachin pursued higher education at Moscow State University, graduating from the Geography Department in 1991.
-He furthered his studies at Oregon State University in the USA, majoring in geography, graduating in 1993.
+Klyachin pursued higher education, earning degrees from Moscow State University (Geography Department, 1991) and Oregon State University in the USA (Geography, 1993).

 Rise to Success